Learning

 Practical subjects

 Science, cooking, gardening, sewing, sculpture (Play Doh) etc., all tend to be taught as fun hands-on activities at this age.
 Motivation for tackling these subjects tends to be because you are doing it anyway.
-If your child doesn’t enjoy it, most move on to something that they do enjoy.
+If their child doesn’t enjoy it, most move on to something that they do enjoy.

 Socialisation